Jason Donald (baseball): Cincinnati Reds

 On December 11, 2012, Donald was traded to the Cincinnati Reds in a three-team deal that also involved the Arizona Diamondbacks.
 Shin-Soo Choo went with Donald to Cincinnati.
 Cleveland acquired Drew Stubbs from the Reds and Trevor Bauer, Matt Albers and Bryan Shaw from the Diamondbacks.
 Arizona received Lars Anderson and Tony Sipp from the Indians and Didi Gregorius from the Reds.
+On March 31, 2013, Donald was designated for assignment by the Reds.
+He cleared waivers and was sent outright to the Triple-A Louisville Bats on April 4.
+In 78 appearances for Louisville, Donald batted .219/.268/.319 with two home runs, 17 RBI, and two stolen bases.
+He elected free agency following the season on November 4.

 Kansas City Royals

-Donald signed a minor league deal with the Kansas City Royals on December 28, 2013.
+On December 28, 2013, Donald signed a minor league contract with the Kansas City Royals organization.
+In 25 appearances for the Triple-A Omaha Storm Chasers, Donald slashed .231/.271/.308 with one home run, five RBI, and one stolen base.

 Texas Rangers

-On May 28, 2014, Donald was traded to the Texas Rangers for cash considerations.
-He became a free agent after the 2014 season.
+On May 28, 2014, Donald was traded to the Texas Rangers in exchange for cash considerations.
+In 44 appearances for the Triple-A Round Rock Express, he batted .236/.306/.368 with three home runs, eight RBI, and three stolen bases.
+Donald became a free agent following the season on November 4.

 Olympics

 Donald and Indians backup catcher Lou Marson were selected to the United States national baseball team.
 Donald helped lead the United States to a bronze medal at the 2008 Summer Olympics.
 Donald homered in the bronze medal game and led the team at the games in batting average, on-base percentage and slugging percentage.
 Donald batted .381 for the Games.